Barhwald/cinemaApp/README.md

-It's a cinema management app.
+It's a cinema management app written using Spring, Spring Boot for backend and Vaadin for frontend.

 Contains these endpoints:

-1. GET Pobierz filmy z repertuaru
+1. GET Fetch all movies
-2. GET Pobierz info o konkretnym filmie
+2. GET Fetch a single movie
-3. POST Dodaj film do repertuaru
+3. POST Add a movie
-4. PUT Edytuj film w repertuarze
+4. PUT Edit a movie
-5. DELETE Usuń film
+5. DELETE Delete a movie
-6. GET Pobierz listę sal
+6. GET Fetch all rooms
-7. GET Pobierz info o konkretnej sali
+7. GET Fetch a single room
-8. POST Dodaj salę
+8. POST Add a room
-9. PUT Edytuj salę
+9. PUT Edit a room
-10. DELETE Usuń salę
+10. DELETE Delete a room
-11. GET Pobierz listę pracowników
+11. GET Fetch all employees
-12. GET Pobierz info o pracowniku
+12. GET Fetch a single employee
-13. POST Dodaj pracownika
+13. POST Add an employee
-14. PUT Edytuj pracownika
+14. PUT Edit an employee
-15. DELETE Usuń pracownika
+15. DELETE Delete an employee
-16. GET Pobierz listę seansów
+16. GET Fetch all performances
-17. GET Pobierz info o konkretnym seansie
+17. GET Fetch a single performance
-18. POST Dodaj seans
+18. POST Add a performance
-19. PUT Edytuj seans
+19. PUT Edit a performance
-20. DELETE Usuń seans
+20. DELETE Delete a performance